medic/cht-docs/content/en/contribute/code/core/automated-tests.md

     e2e-tests o--Pouch/HTTPS--o cht-e2e
 ```

+### How to write automated e2e tests

+Read the [style guide for automated tests]({{< relref "contribute/code/core/style-guide-automated-e2e-tests.md" >}}) for guidelines on how to create new automated test cases for CHT-Core.

 ### Debugging E2E tests

 End to end (e2e) tests can be really difficult to debug - sometimes they fail seemingly at random, and sometimes they only fail on certain environments (eg: ci but not locally).
 This can make reproducing and reliably fixing the issue challenging, so here are some tips to help!